 How much of the ball needs to pass through the strike zone?

-Only a portion of the ball needs to pass through the strike zone for a pitch to be consider a strike.
+Only a portion of the ball needs to pass through the strike zone for a pitch to be considered a strike.

 Our apologies if you found this post unhelpful.